Samuel Freeman House: Development

-The Freemans may have heard about Wright from Harriet's sister Leah Lovell, an acquaintance of Aline Barnsdall, who owned the then-recently-completed Hollyhock House.
+The Freemans may have heard about the elder Wright from Harriet's sister Leah Lovell, an acquaintance of Aline Barnsdall, who owned the then-recently-completed Hollyhock House.
 According to the scholar Dean Harris, the Freemans may have liked Wright specifically for his polemical way of speaking.
 Wright completed a set of drawings during January 1924; the initial plans called for a structure with cantilevered design elements, such as a roof and floor, extending outward from vertical concrete piers.
 The next month, Wright made technical modifications to the plans.
 The Freeman family initially intended to spend $10,000 on the house, and Sam Freeman and Wright signed a contract on January 26, 1924.
 The Freemans set aside $9,100 for construction, and another $900 went toward Wright's architectural commission.
 The Freemans hired H. J. Wolff as the house's contractor on January 29, but Wolff never did any work on the house.
 Instead, work was delegated to Frank's son Lloyd; the Freemans claimed that there were various delays as a result of Lloyd's involvement.

-Frank signed another contract on February 26, agreeing to pay for any cost overruns should the project exceed its $10,000 budget.
+The elder Wright signed another contract on February 26, agreeing to pay for any cost overruns should the project exceed its $10,000 budget.
 The new-building permit was issued on April 8.
 To create the blocks, workers mixed granite, sand, and gravel, and the resulting aggregate was then blended with Portland cement at a 4:1 ratio.
 The mixture was then blended with water and stirred until the mixture could stand up on its own.
 This material was then cast into aluminum molds, and the blocks were removed from the molds and left moist for weeks.
 Two molds, one a mirror image of the other, were used to produce the designs on the blocks; the molds measured 17+7/8 in square and 4+7/8 in thick.
 Byron Vandegrift manufactured many of the blocks on his own, sometimes constructing them by hand.
 Deliveries of materials were complicated by that fact that Glencoe Way was unpaved.
 Frank wrote to his son in September 1924, telling him that the land survey was flawed, and he asked Lloyd the next month to request more money from the Freemans.
 Lloyd responded that Sam Freeman did not have enough money, and by January 1925, work had stopped due to the Freemans' inability to pay.
 Wright blamed delays in the construction of the Freeman House and his other textile-block houses for increasing his already-considerable debt.